|Quick Facts: Career and Technical Education Teachers|

 Most career and technical education teachers work in middle, high, and postsecondary schools, such as 2-year colleges.
 Others work in technical, trade, and business schools.
 Although they generally work during school hours, some teach evening or weekend classes.

-Career and technical education teachers typically must have at least a bachelor’s degree.
-They also need work experience in the subject that they teach.
+Career and technical education teachers typically need at least a bachelor’s degree and work experience in the subject that they teach.
 Public school teachers may be required to have a state-issued teaching certification or license.

 Explore resources for employment and wages by state and area for career and technical education teachers.